All Episodes

 And I'm dying laughing as I'm tweeting this out.

-Then did you there's a daily caller piece.
+There's a daily caller piece.

 I'd seen this independently.

-You know the guy, James Earl Jones.
+You know, the guy, James Earl Jones.

-Scott Hannity, Shannon, how are you doing?
+Scott, Hannity, Shannon, how you doing?

 What's going on?